 About 44% of older millennials born between 1981 and 1988 report having been diagnosed with at least one chronic health condition, according to a recent survey conducted by The Harris Poll on behalf of CNBC Make It.

 Health conditions can take a toll, both financially and emotionally.
 The seemingly relentless and compounding medical expenses can last years.
-With rising health insurance costs, even essential treatments can throw off your financial stability.
+With rising health insurance costs, even essential treatments can affect your credit score.

 Below are some financial options you can consider while dealing with a chronic health issue or disability.

 This might seem simple, but it’s an essential first step to balancing personal medical expenses.
 As you work to live with your chronic illness, creating, managing and sticking to a realistic budget is critical to your physical and financial health.
 Monitor your spending habits and look to cut out extraneous costs wherever you can, such as reconsidering that $4 cup of coffee every morning.
 Brainstorm with family members, roommates and loved ones to figure out where you can lower unnecessary expenses.

 If you’ve accrued debt from multiple credit lines and lenders, consider a debt consolidation loan.
 These loans can allow you to pay off several loans in one lump sum, and often offer a lower interest rate, lower monthly payments or both.

 Debt Settlement and Negotiation